SecondCloset/breakfast/README.md

     Eq: PROJ-225/add-a-new-user
     ```

+### Pull Requests (PR)

+#### Name convention
+Please name all PRs the same as the branch.
+The key is that we tag it with the JIRA ticket to ensure that the smart commits are triggered.

 ### Branching Strategy

 We use git flow to maintain and work in our git repositories.

-Read [This](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) tutorial to get familiar with it.
+Read [this](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) tutorial to get familiar with it.

 ## Style Guides